tomhrr/dale/doc/1-4-variables.md

         (setf (: mypoint x) 2)
         (printf "%d\n" (@ (: mypoint x))) ; prints "2\n"

-### Enums

-Enum variables can be set at definition time:

-        (def Lang (enum intern int (en fr de)))

-        ; within a procedure:

-        (def mypoint (var auto Lang en))

-There are no special enum accessor forms.
-Setting an enum variable is done in the same way as for other scalar variables.

 ### Variable scope

 Variables within procedures are lexically-scoped.
 A new lexical scope